Princess Lalla Salma of Morocco: Divorce

 At the beginning of 2018, her media absence was noted.
-Her last public appearance was in December 2017 at the Mohammed VI Museum of Modern and Contemporary Art in Rabat.
+Her last official public engagement was in December 2017 at the Mohammed VI Museum of Modern and Contemporary Art in Rabat.

 Lalla Salma had reportedly already left her husband before his hospitalization on 26 February 2018, which explained her absence in a photo of the king's relatives at his bedside (after his heart arrhythmia surgery in Paris).
 The media added that she had left the Dar Es Salam in Rabat and was living elsewhere in Rabat.
 On 21 March 2018, the magazine ¡Hola!, citing anonymous sources, reported that the princess and the sovereign had divorced and that the custody of the two children remained with the king.
 Their divorce was reportedly effective and confirmed by sources close to the palace, although not officially commented on.
 Spanish and Italian media later reported that it was Lalla Salma who requested the divorce.

 Spanish journalist Andrea Mori claimed: 'In talking with a friend in Morocco, [I learned] that it is likely that money is given to Lalla Salma and that she be hidden from the public...'.
 Her divorce from the king resulted in her exclusion from all public appearances and the cancellation of all of her official duties.
 She was also reportedly forbidden from keeping the expensive jewelry she had received as gifts during her marriage.

 After her divorce, Lalla Salma remained in Morocco, denying rumors that she had settled in France, where she had many friends, or in Greece, where she owned properties.
 Staying close to her children was a priority for her.
 Regarding her new life after Dar Es Salam, she lived in the residential area of Rabat and had "regular visits to the palace to see her children".

 In 2019, the royal palace's French lawyer, Éric Dupond-Moretti, referred to Lalla Salma as his "ex-wife" in a statement on the royal couple's response to an article published by the French magazine Gala.
 This statement unofficially confirmed their divorce.

 On 8 January 2025, Gala reported that Lalla Salma had taken custody of her children and was authorized to return to the Dar Es Salam palace to live with them.